 - Date/Time - to compare against in filters

-- Structured data records - such as a set of key value pairs (inputs to filters)
+- Structured data records - such as a set of key and value pairs (inputs to filters)

 Signed message data sources